Why You Should Run Ads on Search Engines

 - Search campaigns.
 Search ads are the most common type of campaign and are used to target people who are actively searching for your products or services.

 - Display campaigns.
 These campaigns show your ads on websites, apps, and videos across the Microsoft network.
 They're a good way to raise awareness of your brand and reach potential customers who might not be actively searching for your products or services.
+As a brand, it is also a great idea to be aware of display advertising benchmarks to guide your ad campaign strategy.

 - Shopping campaigns.
 These campaigns are used to promote products on your website and drive traffic to your online store.
 They're a good way to increase sales and reach potential customers who are interested in what you have to offer.